 I can almost guarantee this company is still dealing with high turnover.
 Until she gets her ego in check, employees will continue to leave the company.
-When a leader shuts down discussion and alternative points of view, it’s likely he or she is dealing with a disproportionate sense of confidence.
+When a leader shuts down discussion and alternative points of view like that, it’s possible they are dealing with a disproportionate sense of confidence.

-When you understand your strengths and where you need help, you’re better equipped to assess and respond to situations in a way that earns respect and sets you up for success.
-Whether you are just getting started in your career or are a longtime leader, it’s helpful to examine regularly how your beliefs stack up against how others perceive you.
-Start with these five steps to improved self-awareness.
+When you understand your strengths and where you need help, you can better assess and respond to situations in a way that actually suits the needs of your employees.
+Whether you are just getting started in your career or are a longtime leader, it may be helpful to regularly examine how your self-assessment stacks up against how others perceive you.
+Start with these five steps to improve your self-awareness as a leader:

 Feedback is essential.
-It provides the challenges and checks that every leader needs.
-But when you’re in a position of power, it’s difficult to find someone willing to be brutally honest.
+It provides the challenges and checks that every leader needs, as well as benefiting your employees.
+But when you’re in a position of power, it may be difficult to find someone willing to be brutally honest with you.
 I suggest turning to your significant other or a close colleague.
 Sit down with a person who knows you well and whom you trust implicitly.
-Ask him or her to tell you one or two things you don’t know about yourself.
+Ask them to tell you one or two things you don’t know about yourself.
 If you’re willing to truly listen—not just smile and nod—be prepared for surprises.
-This sort of dialogue is the ideal way to reinforce that it’s impossible to see ourselves the way others do.
+This sort of dialogue is an ideal way to reinforce that it’s impossible to see ourselves the way others do.

-When possible, seek a 360-degree assessment that involves performance feedback from your supervisor, your peers, your direct reports and your customers.
-You’ll also have a chance to weigh in.
-It’s enlightening to compare your self-assessment to how others perceive you.
-When you’re open to feedback and willing to set your ego aside, the results can be life-altering.
-I’ve seen people cry when they see how much higher others scored them, and I’ve seen tears when the opposite has occurred.
+When possible, seek a 360-degree assessment that involves performance feedback from a gamut of people—your supervisor, your peers, your direct reports, your customers, etc. You’ll also have a chance to weigh in.
+It can be enlightening to compare your self-assessment to how others perceive you, as long as you’re willing to be open to feedback and to set your ego aside in order to truly take in the criticism.
+I’ve seen people cry when they see how much higher others scored them.
+I’ve also seen tears when the opposite has occurred.

-If you’re struggling with self-awareness, a daily meditation routine can offer a practical way to re-center your brain.
-Spending a few minutes on the train or between appointments in quiet contemplation can teach you a lot about yourself.
+If you’re struggling with self-awareness, a daily meditation routine can offer a practical way to recenter your brain.
+Spending a few minutes on the train or between appointments in quiet contemplation may teach you about yourself and help to improve your well-being.
 When you focus on clearing your mind, it can be informative to note the seemingly random thoughts that pop into your head.
 By acknowledging them, you’ll begin to understand your own thought patterns.
 As a bonus, studies show a connection between meditation and numerous health benefits.

-Journaling is another great way to enhance your self-awareness.
+Journaling is another great way to enhance your self-awareness as a leader.
 Jotting down how you react to different situations, what you’re thinking and how you feel during your daily routine creates an invaluable record of what’s going on inside your brain.
 Once you’ve tracked things for a while, periodically review your insights to understand how you think instead of just what you think.
-If capturing your thoughts in writing doesn’t come naturally, try these journal prompts to get started.
+If capturing your thoughts in writing doesn’t come naturally, try finding some prompts to help you start journaling.

-Psychometric assessment tools, such as IQ tests or the Myers-Briggs Type Indicator, can offer tremendous insights into why you do what you do.
-Having quantifiable information provides important validation of the inputs from steps one through four, and the results can trigger a true epiphany.
-I’ve seen the Myers-Briggs introvert or extrovert typing results completely change a person’s understanding of himself, how he sees the world and how he approaches leadership.
+Psychometric assessment tools, such as IQ tests or the Myers-Briggs Type Indicator, can offer some insight into why you do what you do.
+Having quantifiable information provides important validation of the inputs from steps one through four, and the results may just trigger a true epiphany.
+I’ve seen the Myers-Briggs introvert or extrovert typing results completely change a person’s understanding of themselves, how they see the world and how they approach leadership.

 Truly great leaders are able to check their egos at the door.
-Whether it’s the door to Taco Bell or the door leading to the boardroom, be vigilant about building self-awareness.
-Knowing yourself is the key to finding success and achieving your career aspirations.
+Whether it’s the door to Taco Bell or the door leading to the boardroom, be vigilant about building self-awareness as a leader.
+Knowing yourself is key to the success of yourself and others.